Australian parliament rejects carbon trade plan

 "Of more concern to future negotiations, the range of reasons for opposition to the scheme (within the Senate) is so wide as to make meaningful responses to all objections almost impossible," said Julie Toth, a senior economist with ANZ bank.

 Rudd told parliament the defeat of his emissions trading plan had "put Australia's future on climate change in grave jeopardy".
-Scientists say Australia, the world's driest continent and prone to drought, faces a rapid rate of climate warming.
+Leading scientists say Australia, the world's driest continent and prone to drought, faces a rapid rate of climate warming.

-Australia's scheme is similar, but wider in scope, to one introduced in Europe four years ago that requires big industrial emitters to buy permits for producing carbon dioxide, or sell them if they invest in clean technology reducing emissions.
+Australia's scheme is similar, but wider in scope, to one introduced in Europe four years ago that requires big industrial emitters to buy permits for producing carbon dioxide, or sell them if they invest in clean technology, including clean energy projects reducing emissions.

 About 1,000 of Australia's top polluting companies will have to buy CO2 permits, covering 75 percent of national emissions.

-Australia is the world's biggest coal exporter, and relies on coal for about 80 percent of electricity generation, prompting industry warnings some coalmines and coal-fired power stations will be forced to close under the carbon-trade regime.
+Australia is the world's biggest coal exporter, and relies on coal for about 80 percent of electricity generation, prompting industry warnings some coalmines and coal-fired power stations will be forced to close under the carbon-trade regime, with the government mulling more coal support to ease the transition.

 The Australia Greens, who control five crucial Senate swing votes, wrote to Rudd and Wong after the rejection to promise future support for the 11 CPRS bills if the government hardened its reduction targets and backed renewable energy.